 |City||Location||Rank||Healthcare||Culture & Environment|

 Several countries were capitalising on the moving abroad trend in 2021, supporting expats and digital nomads.
-Dubai, for example, has launched a one-year virtual working programme, specifically aimed at attracting working professionals.
-It’s also offering free coronavirus vaccinations to some expats.
+Dubai, for example, launched a one-year virtual working programme, specifically aimed at attracting working professionals.
+It also offered free coronavirus vaccinations to some expats.
 Barbados has a similar programme – the Welcome Stamp – aimed at remote workers.